engineer-work/engineer-work/README.md

 ###### 📌 My Profile Pic and some images,video are generate by AI, is not true.
 I done this to show my ambition.
 My true pic in [Instagram](https://www.instagram.com/gobalkrishnan.engineer/) only.

+1. People control other using money. they saying it to maintain orders and peace, but it killing lot of people unknowingly .
+Any tool or material in wrong hand people is so danger.
+Don't know who help?
+2. All human species born from kid to adults.
+But they forgot when they become adults which lead's to many war and problem.

 [💸🤑💰](https://engineer-e.github.io/Nvidia-Learning/donate/donate.html) [Pain creates the story—but choice writes the ending.
 Be the one who breaks the cycle, not continues it.](https://engineer-work.github.io/Join-Company/war_prediction/human_uncertainty_pain_based_on_eduction.html) [💸🤑💰](https://engineer-e.github.io/Nvidia-Learning/donate/donate.html)